standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Namespace

 The `Namespace` keyword defines the association of the file with a namespace, and is required in `DataElement`, `ValueSet` and `Map` files.
-The namespace can be any number of lowercase period-delimited words.
+The [namespace value](#namespace-names) can be any number of lowercase period-delimited words.

 Examples: